Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 Must-have behaviors:

-• won’t change stage without evidence or rule match
+- will not change stage without evidence or a rule match

-4) Schedule meetings end to end (calendar + video + CRM logging)
+4) Schedule meetings end to end (calendar + video + logging)

-What to verify: It can propose times, book, create conferencing, invite attendees, and log it back to the CRM.
+What to verify: It can propose times, book, create conferencing, invite attendees, and log it back to your system of record.

 Trust test: Ask it to schedule across two time zones and avoid conflicts.